Eomm/blog-posts/posts/bonus-error-handler.md

 ## End

-Now, I hope I have been teaching you all you need to know to manage the application errors in your Fastify server!
+Now, I hope I have been teaching you about all you need to know to manage the application errors in your Fastify server!

-Write comments below or open an issue on GitHub for any questions or feedback!
+Write comments here below or open an issue on GitHub for any questions or feedback!
 Thank you for reading!

 ## Acknowledgements